 The Yellow Hammer is more than just Alabama's state bird.
 It's the signature mixed drink that you and everyone else in Tuscaloosa should be chugging on Saturdays.

-Make your own concoction — the yellow hammer calls for rum, vodka, amaretto, orange juice, pineapple juice and cherries — or stroll on over to the popular water hole that serves them: Gallettes.
-Just make sure you’re drinking water in between each one or you might end up yellow hammered.
+Make your own concoction -- the yellow hammer calls for rum, vodka, amaretto, orange juice, pineapple juice and cherries -- or stroll on over to the popular water hole that serves them: Gallettes.
+Just make sure you're drinking water every now and then or you might end up #yellowhammered.